lardemua/atom_documentation/docs/procedures.md

   <figcaption align=center>Setting the seed point in 3D Lidar data for semi-automatic labeling (MMTBot).</figcaption>
 </figure>

-After setting this seed position, the system continues to track the patterns pose over the next frames, even if it moves, as you can see below:
+After setting this seed position, the system continues to track the pose of the pattern pose over the next frames, even if it moves, as you can see below:

 <figure markdown align=center>